-- A similar effect of translucency in the lace coif appears in the Portrait of Maertgen van Bilderbeecq in Frankfurt (fig. 2), as well as in the Portrait of a Woman in Braunschweig (fig. 3), both dated 1633 and discussed below.
+- 1. A similar effect of translucency in the lace coif appears in the Portrait of Maertgen van Bilderbeecq in Frankfurt (fig. 2), as well as in the Portrait of a Woman in Braunschweig (fig. 3), both dated 1633 and discussed below.
 In these works, Rembrandt used long gray brushstrokes to make the back of the sitter's collar and cap visible through the fabric.
 In Portrait of a Young Woman, these areas of gray are diminished on the right side, leaving the back of the woman's head and collar overexposed.
 This is likely the result of abrasion from an earlier restoration, but further technical examination is needed to investigate this condition.
 The left side of the cap is more indicative of the original appearance of the cap. - 2.
 For Rembrandt's approach to depicting lace in the early 1630s, see Petria Noble et al., "An Exceptional Commission: Conservation History, Treatment and Painting Technique of Rembrandt's Marten and Oopjen, 1634," Rijksmuseum Bulletin 66, no. 4 (2018): 334-37.
 For further discussion on Rembrandt's treatment of lace in The Leiden Collection, see the entries on Portrait of Petronella Buys by Lara Yeager-Crasselt and Portrait of Antonie Coopal by David de Witt and Arthur K. Wheelock Jr. in this catalogue. - 3.
-The painting is signed and dated "Rembrandt f. / 1633."
-The appearance of the signature and date is consistent with Rembrandt's manner of signing his works that year, but the authors of the Corpus have expressed doubt about the authenticity of the signature, which they describe as "clumsily shaped, and quite different from those of authentic Rembrandt signatures."
+The painting is signed and dated "Rembrant f. / 1633."
+In most published references, it is incorrectly noted as "Rembrandt."
+I would like to thank Michiel Franken for pointing out the distinctions in this spelling.
+The appearance of the signature and date is consistent with Rembrandt's manner of signing his works in 1633, but the authors of the Corpus have expressed doubt about the authenticity of the signature, which they describe as "clumsily shaped, and quite different from those of authentic Rembrandt signatures."
 They do, however, believe that the signature is contemporary to the painting and was likely added with Rembrandt's approval by a member of the studio.
 See Josua Bruyn et al., A Corpus of Rembrandt Paintings, vol. 2, 1631-1634, Stichting Foundation Rembrandt Research Project (The Hague, 1986), 826.
 Further technical investigation of the signature is forthcoming.